catalystdao/catalyst-documentation/src/content/docs/relayer/choosing-your-server.md

 | Storage Space | 15 GB   | 25 GB                       |

 With these specs, the monthly cost to run a relayer on a VPS is roughly \$6 to \$14.

+The relayer does not support ARM because the Wormhole Spy does not support ARM.